JoseDLC5/File-Quick-Sort/README.md

 ./sort [-i|-d] filename

--i: Specifies the file contains ints.
+-i: Sorts file as integers in increasing order.
--d: Specifies the file contains doubles.
+-d: Sorts file as doubles in increasing order.
 filename: The file to sort.
 No flags defaults to sorting strings.